ninegua/ic-nix/README.md

 All you need is a working [nix] installation on your computer.

+If you compile from source, you may also setup the binary cache (courtesy of [cachix]) by `nix-shell -p cachix --run 'cachix use ninegua'` to avoid unnecessary compilation.

 **WARNING**

 1. Releases are built against the latest main branches of each project on a weekly update schedule.
 They may not always work.
 Please understand the risks before proceed.